enaskopelja/hangman/README.md

 # Hangman
-A simple client-server application for the game of Hangman.
+A simple client-server application for the game of hangman.

+## Usage